Una película de huevos: Release

 The film was released in theaters in Mexico on 21 April 2006.
 The film, along with its successor, were released on DVD in the United States as a "2-Pack".
 However, neither film received in a major U.S. release due to their "racist" and "violent" nature, which failed to comply with the American humor code within the industry and the 2 films have no English subtitles or dubs.

 Sequels

 The success of the film has spawned into a series of films.
-The first sequel, Otra Película de Huevos y un Pollo was released in 2009, and the second sequel, Un gallo con muchos huevos, was released in 2015, both of which also became box office successes.
+The first sequel, Otra película de huevos y un pollo was released in 2009, and the second sequel, Un gallo con muchos huevos, was released in 2015, both of which also became box office successes.

 A fourth installment, titled Un rescate de huevitos, was released on August 12, 2021.
-Followed by a fifth and final installment, titled Huevitos congelados, set for release in 2022.
-Both films will be computer-animated.
+The fifth and final installment, titled Huevitos congelados, was released on December 14, 2022 on Vix+.